zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_10_en-US_CHRONO_STASIS.md

 ### 4.1 Definition

 In Deceleration Mode, internal time passes **slower** than external time.
-This requires suppressing coherence below baseline—a more challenging operation.
+This requires suppressing coherence below baseline, a more challenging operation.

 ### 4.2 The Challenge